blauerberg/slides/slides/drupalcamp_2017_tokyo/slides/contents.md

 ## Can we use this architecture in Drupal 8 ?

-### Yes! you can implement more easily using by awesome Cache API.
+### you can implement more easily using by awesome Cache API.
 <!-- .element: class="fragment" data-fragment-index="1" -->

 https://www.drupal.org/docs/8/api/cache-api